-Domestic abuse is a serious problem which is marked by controlling behaviors that include threats, intimidations tactics and even violence.
+Domestic abuse is a serious problem that is marked by controlling behaviors that include threats, intimidation tactics, and even violence.
 American sociologist Michael P. Johnson has called these behaviors “intimate terrorism”.
 But who are the terrorist behind these acts?
 Surprisingly, new evidence shows that women may be the force behind much more domestic violence than previously believed.
 If you believe you are a victim of spousal domestic violence contact a San Diego domestic violence lawyer to discuss your case at Men’s Legan Center.

 The X Factor